|GOODS South WFC3 ERS Details 1 [Courtesy NASA]

 21st century developments

-Even with these developments, a sober view of the biogenesis field is that researchers have not yet found the central key to a complete or near-complete scenario for the origin of life.
-However, a series of very interesting new results have been published in the field just in the past two or three years, and there is a sense in the field that progress is accelerating.
-Here is a brief summary of these results (as of early 2013):
+Even with these developments, a sober view of the biogenesis field is that researchers have not yet found a complete or near-complete scenario for the origin of life.
+However, a series of very interesting new results have been published in the field just in the past few years, and there is a sense in the field that progress is accelerating.
+Here is a brief summary of these results:

 Further details on the search for the first self-replicating biomolecules are given in an excellent 2011 New Scientist article by Michael Marshall [Marshall2011a].